Microsoft lists and Power Automate

 Click on the form.
-At the top of the form, you should see two tabs ‘Questions’ and ‘Responses’ and the next to ‘Responses’ number ‘One’ in your case see image below.
+At the top of the form.
+You should see two tabs.
+‘Questions’ and ‘Responses.’
+The next to ‘Responses’ is the number ‘One’ in your case see the image below.
 Click the ‘Responses’ tab.

-Take a little time to view results.
+Take a little time to view the results.
 Then click ‘Open in Excel.’

 The reason for creating an Excel workbook.
 We can create a list using the spreadsheet.
 Microsoft has published an ‘easy how to create a list based on a spreadsheet’.
 Certainly, easier to create an automated SharePoint Online (SPO) list.
-Than manually creating an SPO list.
+Then manually create an SPO list.

 Open SharePoint.
 Click the square shape dots (1) then click lists.
-If you do not see lists, click ‘Explore all your apps’ bottom of the screen and choose ‘Lists’ form there see image below.
+If you do not see lists.
+Click ‘Explore all your apps’ bottom of the screen and choose ‘Lists’ see the image below.

-Under Click ‘+ New list’ button, see image below.
+Under Click ‘+ New list’ button, see the image below.

 In the popup window click ‘From Excel.’

-In the updated popup windows click ‘Upload file.’
-If ‘Table1’ is not automatically setup click the drop down and choose table one.
-You should see your question data see image below click next button.
+In the updated popup windows.
+Click ‘Upload file.’
+If ‘Table1’ is not automatically set up click the drop-down and choose table one.
+You should see your question data see the image below and click the next button.